• Skip to primary navigation

 Spring Bulbs

-You’re tired come October.
-You’re busy with the harvest, the upcoming holidays and, if you’re like me, you’re so infinitely practical that sometimes bulbs can seem a little bit of a frilly waste of time.
+You’re busy in the spring, waking up the garden.
+And you’re tired come October, busy with the harvest and the upcoming holidays.
+If you’re like me, you’re so infinitely practical that sometimes bulbs can seem a little bit of a frilly waste of time.
 Not so!

 I can’t describe the joy that I get from my daffodils.
 It’s an almost ethereal feeling for this very pragmatic girl.
 I believe that nature has a unique ability to glorify the Creator in a way that transcends words.
 Pretty deep for a homestead post but if all I have to do to experience this joy is to plunk a few bulbs in the ground in the fall, I’m all over that.